 Technically speaking, you can — but CBD overdose isn’t dangerous, let alone fatal.
 Can you overdose on CBD oil or CBD Isolate?
 Yes, though you’d have to drink huge amounts of the stuff before experiencing anything close to an overdose.

 People who are especially sensitive to CBD can overdose on CBD oil and other CBD products.
-What are the symptoms of CBD products overdose?
+What are the CBD overdose symptoms?

 The potential symptoms of CBD overdose include: